-Major code: 1270 Department: Ag & Natural Resources Chair: Marcus Nichols Advising: Marcus Nichols 541-881-5968
+Major code: 1270 Department: Ag & Natural Resources Chair: Justin Blazzard Advising: Marcus Nichols 541-881-5968

 This is an Associate of Science degree designed to transfer on to a 4-year College or University.
-This degree has been specifically addressed with the University of Idaho, and College of Idaho.

 Please contact the 4-year College or University and ensure that you have an advisor at both TVCC and your future school.
 If you plan on attending any 4-year school, after TVCC, please make sure you contact that school as early as possible while attending TVCC.

-• This is an Associate of Science degree designed to transfer on to a 4-year College or University.
+This is an Associate of Science degree designed to transfer on to a 4-year College or University.
 Please contact the 4-year College or University and ensure that you have an advisor at both TVCC and your future school.

-Writing: WR 121 and WR 122 English Comp (8-credits) Oral Communications: SP 111 Fundamentals of Speech (3-credits) Math: MATH 111 College Algebra or Higher (4-credits)
+Writing: WR 121Z and WR 122Z English Comp (8-credits) Oral Communications: COM 111Z Public Speaking or SP 219 Small Group Discussion (4/3-credits) Math: MATH 111Z College Algebra or Higher (4-credits)